mythaxis/mythaxis.github.io/content/issue-23/Alight.md

 The firefighter turned to give an order into her shoulder radio.
 And then Tress was in a swarm of face masks and latex gloves.
 And then the pain hit.

 -

-***Skye Allen*** *wrote* Pretty Peg *and* The Songbird Thief, *both queer YA fantasy novels.* The Songbird Thief *was a Goldie Award finalist and won a FAPA President’s Book Award.
-She has had stories in* Toasted Cheese *and* Of Dragons and Magic *and poetry in* Insomnia *and* Sinister Wisdom. *She is a graduate of the Viable Paradise writers workshop.
-She is also a musician and occasionally performs around the San Francisco Bay Area, where she lives with her wife.
-She/her pronouns.
-You can find her [at her website](https://allenskye.com/), and she tweets as [@eppiemorrie](https://twitter.com/eppiemorrie).*